websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-a-java-web-application/using-mvc/using-mvc/sharing-localized-messages.md

 Create a `Language.properties` file and add it to the module's `src/main/resources/content` folder.
 In the file define the keys that wish to share with the other modules.

-The example project has a list of six colors:
+The example project has a list of six colors that is utilized by the `Acme U8T2 Web` module:

 ```properties
 blue=Blue